Abul Kasem (politician, born 1872): Politics

 Abul Kasem joined the Indian National Congress in 1895.
 The 12th annual session of the Congress was held in Calcutta in 1896.
 He was the representative of Calcutta in this session.

-His uncle Nawab Abdul Jabbar was the Prime Minister of Bhopal State.
+His uncle Nawab Abdul Jabbar was the prime minister of Bhopal State.
 He served as his uncle's private secretary from 1897 to 1902.
 In 1904, he became a member of the Central Working Committee and the Constitutional Committee of the Congress.
 He was among the few Muslims who opposed the Partition of Bengal (1905) and played a significant role in the anti-partition movement.

 He was elected as a member of the central committee from Bengal in the National Mohammadan Association formed in Calcutta.
 The president of the organisation was Syed Muhammad Bahadur of Madras.
 The vice president and secretary were Muhammad Ali Jinnah and Barrister Abdur Rasool respectively.
 Besides, Abul Kasem was the first secretary of the Bengal Mohammedan Association.
 Abdur Rasul was its president.
 Abul Kasem was the founder of the Burdwan Mohammedan Association.

 He was elected to the Bengal Legislative Council from Burdwan-Bankura in 1913.
 He resigned from the Legislative Council in 1920 in protest against the Jallianwala Bagh massacre and the Rowlatt Act in 1919.

 After the Khilafat Movement began, he joined the movement in 1920 and became a member of the Khilafat Committee.
 He was also a member of the delegation sent to Europe under the leadership of Mohammad Ali Jauhar in 1920.

 After the movement, he left the Congress.
-He was a member of the Indian Legislative Council (1921-1923) formed under the Montagu–Chelmsford Reforms of 1919.
-He was nominated as a member of the Bengal Legislative Council from 1924-1926.
+He was a member of the Indian Legislative Council (1921–1923) formed under the Montagu–Chelmsford Reforms of 1919.
+He was nominated as a member of the Bengal Legislative Council from 1924 to 1926.
 In 1927, he was re-elected as a member.
 He held this position until his death.